Full Grown: History

-In 2005 with a £5,000 investment Gavin Munro started the process of experimentation with growing chairs.
+In 2005 with a £5,000 investment Gavin Munro started to experiment with willow to grow chairs.
 The original idea came from Gavin's childhood memory of an overgrown bonsai that looked like a small throne.
 The inspiration lead to growing trees into chairs, sculptures, lamps, mirror frames and tables.

 The idea of growing trees for 50 years then cut them into small pieces glue together in ways that can only ever fall apart didn't seem to make much sense.
 Better to grow the trees into one solid piece.
 For example, a chair or a light shade.
 Ideally the tree would have the ability to re-shoot and in this way yield furniture the way an apple tree in an orchard does.

 Working together with his wife Alice Munro.
 The concept is to train young trees to grow over plastic molds until maturity.
 Thereby creating no wood waste.
 This process can take up to eight years to mature.

 2006 Full Grown started planting trees to grow furniture.
 On a 2.5 acre field around 3,000 trees have been planted with production getting underway in late 2011.

-Early in 2015 the first prototype chair was completed.
-This chair took five years to grow.
-Some lampshades 2012 batch were also recently completed in 2015.
+The first prototype, The Vaila Chair, was revealed in a TEDx talk in Derby in 2014.

 Gavin Munro

 Gavin Munro was born in Matlock England.
 He studied furniture design.
 He created driftwood furniture while in San Francisco.
 Munro's mother in-law allowed the first prototypes of chairs to be grown in her garden.
-He co-foundered Full Grown.
+He co-founded Full Grown and is the managing director.